marcingolenia/mcode/src/pages/blog/2020-03-05-database_development_with_docker_and_dbup.md

 Upgrade successful
 Success!
 ```
 Perfect!
 So we already have a postgres instance running in docker container and we are able to incrementally apply migrations using DbUp.
-Let's see what's in the database;
+Let's see what is in the database;
 ```
 λ docker exec -it 43c bash
 root@43c7615a4146:/# psql -U postgres